Convergence rates for estimating multivariate scale mixtures of uniform densities: Hellinger accuracy of

-In the next result, we prove a minimax lower bound which proves that the rate given by Theorem \ref{conjecture} cannot be significantly improved.
-Specifically, we prove that the minimax risk in squared Hellinger distance under the assumptions of Theorem \ref{conjecture} is bounded from below by $n^{-2/3} (\log n)^{(d-1)/3}$.
+In the next result, we prove a minimax lower bound which proves that the rate given by Corollary \ref{conjlowbou} cannot be significantly improved.
+Specifically, we prove that the minimax risk in squared Hellinger distance under the assumptions of Corollary \ref{conjlowbou} is bounded from below by $n^{-2/3} (\log n)^{(d-1)/3}$.
 This shows that the bound \eqref{conjlowbou.eq} is optimal up to a logarithmic factor of $(\log n)^{(11d-5)/3}$.

 \begin{theorem}[Minimax lower bound] Let $\mathcal{P}_{\mathrm{SMU}}([0,M]^d,b, B)$ be the class of scale mixtures of uniform densities that are supported on $[0,M]^d$ and that are bounded above by $B$ and bounded below by $b$.
 There exists a positive constant $c_d$ such that